Robbers pull off huge diamond heist at Brussels airport

 Both vehicles sped off after the robbery and one was later found burnt just outside of Brussels.

-The robbers managed to get onto the tarmac after breaking through the fence that surrounds the airport, an airport spokesman said.
-(Reporting by Robert-Jan Bartunek; Editing by Angus MacSwan)
+The robbers managed to get onto the tarmac after breaking through the fence that surrounds the airport, an airport spokesman said. ($1 = 0.7490 euros)